millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide800.md

    ![](./images/800/snap0014524.jpg)

 ### Step 7: Read and Run the Basic Machine Learning notebook, paragraph by paragraph, to learn about using DBMS_PREDICTIVE_ANALYTICS
+The notebook will provide some live examples of DBMS_PREDICTIVE_ANALYTICS in action against the sample SALES HISTORY tables.
+There are additional instructions and steps in the notebook itself.

    ![](./images/800/snap0014525.jpg)